FredLin0421/PalletizingRobot/README.md

 </p>

 ## Taiwan Robot Competition 2016
 The aim of our project is to participate the competition.
 We built a 4-axises palletizing robot and are able to handle the payloads up to 5 kg.
 We were given four tasks during the competition, such as cycle time challenge, precision and speed, grasping and stacking.
+In addition, I was selected to be an operator for the robot competition.
 In the end, our robot was awarded the 2nd place based on the overall performance of our robot.
-I was selected to be an operator for the robot competition.
 Belows are some pictures during the competition.
 <p align="center">
    <img src="https://github.com/FredLin0421/PalletizingRobot/blob/master/images/received_1160918003981851.jpeg" width="500" height="500" />
 </p>